Child prostitution in West Africa: Benin

-Several parties are involved in the formation of Benin’s anti-trafficking laws aiming to protect children from child trafficking through two measures including the promotion of an overall healthy childhood as well as precautionary measures required for child relocation.
+Several parties are involved in the formation of Benin's anti-trafficking laws aiming to protect children from child trafficking through two measures including the promotion of an overall healthy childhood as well as precautionary measures required for child relocation.
 These key organizations include the Justice Ministry which has an office specifically dedicated to child protection, the Family Ministry, UNICEF Benin, whose primary activities center around child-trafficking as seen on their website, and the ILO with their flagship project focused on protecting children from trafficking, LUTRENA.
-Furthermore Benin has implemented a law that regulates the movement of children and suppresses child trafficking.
-This law entails extensive requirements for a child’s relocation within the country borders in order to provide law enforcement agencies with a means to arrest and discourage traffickers.
+Furthermore, Benin has implemented a law that regulates the movement of children and suppresses child trafficking.
+This law entails extensive requirements for a child's relocation within the country's borders in order to provide law enforcement agencies with a means to arrest and discourage traffickers.

 Ghana

-Ghana’s established Criminal Offenses Act 1960 provides several protections for child victims of sexual exploitation.
+Ghana's established Criminal Offenses Act 1960 provides several protections for child victims of sexual exploitation.
 The act states that children under the age of 12 can not legally be held accountable for their actions, however, many of the offences set to protect children only apply when a child is below the age of 16.
 This leaves victims of commercial sexual exploitation between the ages of 16 and 18 liable to being criminalized.

 Liberia

 In Liberia, the trafficking of children, meaning anyone below the age of 18, for the purpose of prostitution can be charged with up to 20 years of imprisonment.
-Furthermore, the law of Liberia states that a child who is the victim of sexual exploitation cannot be criminalized.
-Though Liberia has enacted an anti-trafficking law, its implementation has been limited due to a high amount of corruption and a low amount of resources.
+Liberian law states that a child who is the victim of sexual exploitation cannot be criminalized.
+Though Liberia has enacted an anti-trafficking law, its implementation has been limited due to frequent corruption and inadequate resources.